grompe/BTWTweak/patcher/readme.txt

 - Changed egg hatching sound at incubator to something more appropriate.

+- Disabled GUI auto-closing when inside portal.
+Looks like it served no other purpose than to annoy people and help trap them inside the portal.

 v0.9k

 - Fixed creative tab display for Dung block and Packed Earth.